OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Introduction

-To our knowledge, \methodname is the first system to successfully combine multi-session mapping with a structure-free topometric map explicitly designed for metric-level VNav.
-Its flexible design allows for seamless integration with evolving VPR models and 3D GFMs, ensuring longevity alongside algorithmic advancements.
-We rigorously validate the system across four distinct real-world environments, including laboratories, campuses, shopping centers, and vineyards, utilizing a dataset captured via heterogeneous devices that covers $19km$ and spans several months.
-Our results demonstrate superior accuracy, outperforming SoTA SfM and regression-based methods on the Map-Free dataset with an average translation error of $0.62m$.
-Furthermore, the system maintains robust global consistency across $15.7km$ of multi-session data, achieving an ATE below $3m$ without using depth sensors (Table~\ref{tab:exp_collaborative_mapping}).
-Finally, we substantiate the practical utility of the map through the successful completion of $12$ autonomous image-goal VNav tasks on both simulated and real robots, as demonstrated in Fig.~\ref{fig:viz_cover}.
-We will publicly release our code and datasets to support the community.
+\bt{To the best of our knowledge, \methodname is the first system to successfully integrate crowdsourced multi-session mapping with an appearance-based topometric map explicitly designed for navigation.
+Its modular architecture seamlessly accommodates evolving visual place recognition (VPR) models and 3D GFMs, ensuring sustained relevance alongside algorithmic advancements.
+We rigorously validate the proposed mapping system across four diverse real-world environments, including laboratories, campuses, shopping centers, and vineyards, using a $19$km dataset captured via heterogeneous devices over several months.
+For metric localization, \methodname achieves state-of-the-art (SoTA) accuracy: it outperforms both structure-from-motion (SfM) and regression-based baselines on the Map-Free dataset, attaining an average translation error of $0.62$m despite a drastically different map representation.
+For full-system mapping, it sustains a globally consistent topometric map across $15.7$km of multi-session data, restricting the absolute trajectory error (ATE) to below $3$m without relying on depth sensors (see Tab.~\ref{tab:exp_collaborative_mapping}).}